 It was originally a plain gravelled yard, and the fine wrought-iron cage and lamp-post in the centre protected a well which was provided for watering horses.
 The current layout of the Court was created by Soane in 1819.

-The North-East wing provided a number of Officers' quarters.
-This range was heavily damaged, with some loss of life, by enemy bombing in 1918.
-It was reconstructed in 1923 only to be destroyed again by a V2 rocket in 1945.
-After the Second World War, reconstruction was long delayed but, in 1964-5 the unsightly ruins gave place to an exact reproduction of the original exterior.
-The interior arrangements were, however, quite different, and the new building was occupied by additional Long Wards providing 64 additional places.
-During the construction of the Margaret Thatcher Infirmary the building was used as a temporary Infirmary.
-The building is now being used as Long Wards and has the first of the new ensuite facilities.
+The North-East wing accommodation provided quarters for a number of Officers.
+This was heavily damaged, with some loss of life, by enemy bombing during World War I. It was reconstructed in 1923 only to be destroyed again in World War II by a V2 rocket.
+After World War II, reconstruction was delayed but, in 1964-65 the ruins were replaced by a exact reproduction of the original exterior.
+The interior arrangements were, however, quite different, and the new building was occupied by additional Long Wards providing 64 additional rooms for Chelsea Pensioners.